 The adductor bridge exercise doesn’t directly target the quads, but we included this exercise since it hits the adductor muscles, which helps stabilize the quads.
-This move also hits your quads for a stronger lower body development in general.
+This move also hits your quads for stronger lower body development in general.

 👊Straddle leg lifts – Scalable